About the Above and Beyond Program

 Above and Beyond Winners

-Above And Beyond prize packs will include a unique WVPB-blue apple paperweight created by talented artisans at Blenko Glass Company of Milton.
+Above And Beyond prize packs will include a unique WVPB blue apple paperweight created by talented artisans at Blenko Glass Company of Milton, West Virginia.
 The apple is something that has been associated with teaching for many years.
 As a former teacher of 17 years, Kelly places great symbolism on the apple.
-"We recognize the apple as something that represents the art of teaching" said Education Director Kelly Griffith.
+"We recognize the apple as something that represents the art of teaching," said program founder Kelly Griffith.
 At West Virginia Public Broadcasting, it is all about the power of community.
 We feel the Blenko Apple is representative of the community of West Virginia teachers.

 Meet our Judges Panel